doyaGu/Ballanced/README.md

 This is the WIP reversed source code for Ballance.
 The final purpose of the project is to recreate the game from scratch, based on the decompilation of the original.

-The finished part has been tested and works on Windows XP and newer versions of Windows.
+The recompiled player and building blocks have been tested on Windows XP and newer versions of Windows.

-Only compilable code will be found in the `main` branch.

 The current progress is shown as follows.